sanjaya1996/vitura-coding-challenge/README.md

     - Prescription `status` will only be one of: `"active"`, `"expired"`, or `"pending"`

 - 🧭 **Navigation Structure**:
-  - Expo Router is used instead of `react-navigation` to quickly get started
+  - `react-navigation V7` is being used for the navigation

 - 🧠 **State Management**:
   - Redux Toolkit is used to manage global state.